 How to Feed Your Laying Hens for Best Egg Production

-With the hybridization of production layers, formulation of layer rations, and the onset of factory style egg farms, we have come to expect an egg almost every day from our laying hens.
-Most hens won’t lay each day, averaging somewhere between 200 and 320 eggs a year from good laying breeds.
+With the hybridization of production layers, formulation of layer rations, and the onset of factory-style egg farms, we have come to expect an egg almost every day from our laying hens.
+Most hens won’t lay each day, averaging somewhere between 200 and 320 eggs a year from productive laying breeds.